david-r-edgar/hx_sb_codetest/README.md

 Documented (and testable) with swagger at https://swaggerhub.com/apis/david-r-edgar/hx_sb_codetest/0.0.1

 API includes CRUD requests + a request to list users, optionally filtered on properties.

+## To do

+- Improve validation
+- Check for email uniqueness